m1guelpf/LicAPI/README.md

 - PHP
 - MySQLi

 Copyright (C) Miguel Piedrafita.
-Use of this work is subject to license.
+Use of this work is subject to Mozilla Public License 2.0